-This tamarind/Imli chutney is spicy and tangy with just a hint of sweetness.
+This tamarind/Imli chutney is spicy, tangy and sweet.
 It is refined sugar free and perfect to batch or meal prep.
 Plus it freezes well too!

 What is Tamarind/Imli Chutney?

-Tamarind Chutney, or imli Chutney as it is called in Urdu, is a sauce made with tamarind, sugar and spices.
+Tamarind chutney, or imli chutney as it is called in Urdu, is a sauce made with tamarind, sugar and spices.
 It is a favorite pairing with pakoras / fritters in Ramadan.
-It is also the condiment of choice on Chana Chaats and other savory South Asian snacks.
+It is also the condiment of choice on Chana Chaats, Dahi Baray, Pakoray and other savory South Asian snacks.

 The ingredients

-Spices: Red chili powder, salt and cumin powder.
+Spices: I tend to keep it very simple because well, that’s how I grew up eating it.
+Just red chili powder, salt and cumin powder.
 Chaat masala is optional.

 Sweetener: I have used both coconut sugar and jaggery (gur) with great success.

-Water: 4 cups to begin with and more depending on the consistency you prefer.
+Water: 4 cups to begin with and more depending on the tamarind brand (some are pulpier and need more water to thin out) and the consistency you prefer.

 Boil: The very first step to make this imli ki chutney is to boil the block of seedless tamarind in some water.
-Seedless tamarind blocks are available at most Pakistani/Indian grocery stores.
-In a dutch oven or deep sauce pan, put the block of tamarind and add water (adding boiling hot water will cut the prep time as the block will break up faster).
-Cover the pan and bring the water to a boil, about 15 – 20 minutes.
+You can cut the time by dredging the tamarind in pre boiled water (in electric kettle).
+In a deep sauce pan, put the block of tamarind and add water.
+Cover the pan and bring the water to a boil, about 15-20 minutes.
 Break up the tamarind block once the water has come to a boil and slightly mash the tamarind with the back of a wooden spoon.

 Strain: Once boiled, pass the pulp through a fine mesh sieve.
 Discard the pulp and continue to season the tamarind juice.
 You can thin it out some more or leave it be.
-I prefer it thicker so that it is easily picked up with pakoras.
+I prefer mine thicker 🙂

-Season: I keep the seasoning simple with salt, red chili powder, cumin powder and coconut sugar or gur.
+Season: I keep the seasoning simple with salt, red chili powder, cumin powder and coconut sugar or gur (jaggery).
 Dates and date sugar can also be used to sweeten this chutney.

 You can optionally add chaat masala and some people add garam masala and ginger powder as well.

-- Imli ki chutney is great on top of Channa Chaat, Pakoras and other savory Pakistani/Indian snacks.
+- Imli ki chutney is a key ingredient in Channa Chaat, Pakoras and other savory Pakistani/Indian snacks.

-- You can serve it alongside seekh kababs, chicken skewers, and other grilled foods.
+- You can serve it alongside Seekh Kababs, Chicken Skewers, Lamb Chops and other grilled foods too.

 If you try this recipe, I’d appreciate it so much if you would rate it!
 And let me know in the comments how it worked out for you.
 If you are on social media, share your pics with me on Instagram by tagging me @eatdrinkpure so I can see and repost it on my stories!